neerajgoel/LLD-TicTacToe/README.md

 ### com.neeraj.Game

-- com.neeraj.Game starts with com.neeraj.Player 1 inserting their character on one of the boxes
+- com.neeraj.Game starts with Player 1 inserting their character on one of the boxes
 - Players get alternative turns, and insert their characters on boxes
 - On every turn, take command line input of which box to place character
 - After every turn show state of game
 - After every turn, one of 4 conditions can happen
-    - com.neeraj.Player specifies wrong box (already has been used);
+    - Player specifies wrong box (already has been used);
       In this case, same player will try again
     - Placing the character results in game winning condition (specified below);
       in this case end the game and declare winner
-    - com.neeraj.Player specifies correct box, but doesn’t win game;
+    - Player specifies correct box, but doesn’t win game;
       Give turn to other player and continue game
     - com.neeraj.Board is full (this was last entry), and no winner;
       Declare game draw and end game